Linking engagement and performance: The social network analysis perspective: Results and Interpretation

-Betweenness was never a significant predictor in the full models, so it was excluded from further analysis.
-Although this result is not exactly what the authors expected, it is consistent with our theoretical framework because betweenness represents a very specific type of position in the network characterized by being a bridge between otherwise-disparate groups.
-Such a position may be indicative of an ancillary status as an ``outsider'' member of a multiple small groups, rather than a ``strong member'' well-connected within any one group.
-Our study indicates that this type of engagement, while important to the cohesion of the network as whole to prevent fragmentation, does not serve the interest of supporting a student's own academic performance.
+Finally, betweenness is never a significant predictor, even when GPA is not included.
+This result is consistent with our theoretical framework, as betweenness represents a very specific type of position in the network characterized by being a bridge between otherwise disparate groups.
+Such a position may be indicative of an ancillary status as a member of multiple small groups, rather than being well-connected within any one group [compare the bridging position of the orange nodes in the network from the beginning of semester shown in Fig.~\ref{fig:sna_development}(a) and their peripheral position by week 11 shown in Fig.~\ref{fig:sna_development}(b)].
+The active engagement nature of the MI curriculum does not seem to provide an environment where such bridging positions would be easy to establish nor benefit students.
+Our study suggests that this type of engagement, while important to prevent network fragmentation, does not serve the interest of supporting a student's own academic performance.